kinvolk/enhancements/keps/sig-node/127-user-namespaces/README.md

 #### Story 5

-As a cluster admin, I want to use different host UIDs/GIDs for pods running in the same node (whenever kernel/kube features allow it), so I can mitigate the impact a compromised pod can have on other pods and the node itself.
+As a cluster admin, I want to use different host UIDs/GIDs for pods running on the same node (whenever kernel/kube features allow it), so I can mitigate the impact a compromised pod can have on other pods and the node itself.